aspose-zip/Aspose.ZIP-Documentation/net/developer-guide/make-zip-archive-flat/_index.md

 ### **Overal explanation**

 First, we need to list all the entries of the archive.
 Regular entries should be kept as they are, we should not even decompress them.
-Entries that are archives themselves need to be extracted to memory and removed from outer archive.
-Their content need to included to the main archive.
+Entries that are archives themselves need to be extracted to memory and removed from the outer archive.
+Their content needs to be included in the main archive.

 ### **Detecting entries that are archives**
 Lets decide which entries are archives itself.
 We can figure this out by extension of entry name.